-(1) García, J. J.; Mascia, L. (2023).
+(154) García, J. J.; Mascia, L. (2023).
 Figural graffiti from the Basilica of St. Philoxenos at Oxyrhynchus (El-Bahnasa, Egypt), Imafronte 30, 41.

-(2) Ismail, S., (2017).
+(155) Ismail, S., (2017).
 History of theater in the Arab world: the nineteenth century, 43.

-(3) Ismail, S., (2017), 44.
+(156) Ismail, S., (2017), 44.

-Saturday, 11th of Rajab, every night from 8 o'clock after sunset, the aforementioned Horse-Acrobat Stadium conducts great horse-games, that are entertaining, humorous, and gymnastic.
+"From the French Horse-Acrobat Stadium in Azbakeya in 1869 under the direction of Khawaja Theodore Rancy; On Saturday, 11th of Rajab, every night from 8 o'clock after sunset, the aforementioned Horse-Acrobat Stadium conducts great horse-games, that are entertaining, humorous, and gymnastic.
 They are played by all the famous captains, including the crew of the above-mentioned French Horse-Acrobat Stadium, and the ticket offices will be opening to buy tickets of watching the aforementioned games at seven and a half after sunset.
 As for the prices of entry tickets, they were three francs for the first-class-seat, one franc for the second-class-seat.
-Therefore, the ticket offices are also open during the daytime from one o'clock to 4 in the afternoon, and on Sunday and Thursday of each week it takes place during the day for families who can attend for watching at night, and the beginning of the daytime-games, starting from 3 o'clock in the afternoon."
-(1)
+Therefore, the ticket offices are also open during the daytime from one o'clock to 4 in the afternoon, and on Sunday and Thursday of each week it takes place during the day for families who can attend for watching at night, and the beginning of the daytime-games, starting from 3 o'clock in the afternoon".

 The circus was not only confined to acrobatic performances, but also touched upon the art of pantomime and folk dance, and began to announce its acting program with the mention of the members of the pantomime troupe, they are: (Philippe?
 Frédéric? / Críost?), Salon and Miss Anna.
 The Circus achieved success in its initial years.
 Khedive Ismail then appointed David Guillaume as its director, who was the successor of Rancy the old director.
 Guillaume tried to develop the circus and brought a troupe to the European circus in April 1872 and in January 1874 brought a full troupe from Astana, as it is presented that he descended from a ship so called "Tanta" 26 individuals, including acrobats, musicians and dancers with their own instruments, tools and luggage, and will be sent tomorrow by the passenger-train.
-(1)
+(158)

-(1) Ismail, S., (2017), 45.
+(157) Ismail, S., (2017), 45